BOILERPLATE VS VIBE CODING

 Does your product need auth, billing, or multi-tenancy?

 A simpler template may suffice.
-If you’re building a tool without user accounts or payments, an AI builder or basic template covers it.
+Building a tool without user accounts or payments?
+An AI builder or basic template covers it.

 Will you maintain this codebase beyond 3 months?

 Use a boilerplate for speed, but any will do.
-You need the infrastructure but don’t need long-term consistency.
+You need the infrastructure, not long-term consistency.
 See all options →

 Will AI tools generate 50%+ of your code?

 Any solid boilerplate works.
-If you’re writing most code yourself, pattern consistency is manual.
-Pick the one with the best feature set.
+Writing most code yourself?
+Pattern consistency is manual.
+Pick the best feature set.
 Compare boilerplates →

 When You Don’t Need a SaaS Boilerplate (Seriously)